Sexual Trauma Empowerment Program (STEP) logo

 I was drinking when it happened.
 Doesn't that make it my fault?

-No. Choosing to drink does not mean you are choosing to be sexually assaulted or raped.
+No. Choosing to drink does not mean you are choosing to experience sexual violence.
 You do not lose any rights as a person if you choose to consume alcohol.

 Back to the Top